harshvardhaniimi/personal-website/content/blog/2022-02-03-how-much-do-we-know-about-our-ancestors/index.md

 There are two ways to trace ancestry.
 First is genealogy, where you trace your family tree --- like I tried.
 You build a chart of your parents, grandparents and so on.
 The graph would grow at an exponential rate in a normal situation: `\(2^n\)`.
 Currently, I am at `\(n = 0\)`.
 It's only me.
 A generation before me would be two people, `\(2^1\)`; a generation before them would be four people, `\(2^2\)`, and so on.

 The second method is to track the genome.
 My genome constitutes 47 stretches of DNA: 23 pairs of chromosomes from each parent and one mitochondrial DNA from the mother.
 There are 118 DNA fragments that I got from Papa.
-When I track my ancestry this way, I get 189 pieces from my grandparents, 260 from my great grandparents and so on.
+When I track my ancestry this way, I get 189 pieces from my grandparents, 260 from my great grandparents and so on.[^1]

+[^1]: Much of this information follows from James Cheshire and Oliver Uberti's [Atlas of The Invisible: Maps and Graphs That Will Change How You See The World](https://www.atlasoftheinvisible.com).
+His original comment is reproduced at the end for completion.

 These genome contributions look promising at first.
 One hundred eighteen stretches of DNA vs two genealogical parents; 189 stretches of DNA vs four genealogical parents.
 But what our human mind misses is that the first grows exponentially while the second grows linearly.